cmfunderburk/vmt-dev/docs/2_typing_overview.md

     *   All telemetry INTEGER columns now store quantities as minor units (value × 10^4)
     *   Ensures exact, reproducible arithmetic operations and maintains determinism
     *   Updated trade block search to use `quantize_quantity()` for proper decimal rounding (not integer rounding)
+*   **Implementation Status Clarification (2025-11-01):**
+    *   Updated all documents to reflect actual implementation status
+    *   Documented protocol modularization requirement
+*   **Documentation Cleanup (2025-11-04):**
+    *   Performed a full audit of this document to remove all inconsistent references to the legacy money system.
+    *   Simplified state objects, telemetry schemas, and economic logic sections to align with the pure barter model.
+    *   Ensured consistency with the main project README and Technical Manual.

 ---